TheKeySupportServices/learn-to-code/2-turtles/README.md

 * `list` and `dict` data structures
 * Introduction to `if`
-* Relating problems to structure of data
+* Relating problem solutions to structure of data